andresbasilea/Sysyphus/content/Data Engineering/Projects/Kubernetes Demo Application.md

 ---

 > [!info] About this project
-> I created this note to explain the Kubernetes Demo Application showecased on this [youtube video](https://www.youtube.com/watch?v=2T86xAtR6Fo)
+> I created this note to explain the Kubernetes Demo Application showcased on this [youtube video](https://www.youtube.com/watch?v=2T86xAtR6Fo)

 **Minimal 3 Tier Web App:**
 - React Front End